So you want to scrape lots of data from the internet using Node Crawler? No problem. You’ll need to know JavaScript, jQuery, and a bit of Node.

 1) goto Terminal and create a new javascript folder called node crawler and save a file called “craigslist.js”

-2) in your folder, run npm install crawler
+2) in your folder, run

 3) Make sure you know how to select elements from the DOM using jQuery